For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘Go ahead,’ I said, ‘by now, you practically own it!’

 ‘And hopefully, you too soon will,’ he said.

 ‘Remember how, as you ascended here, the sun broke through the mists of the Lowlands, enabling you to see what you couldn’t see before?
-Well, one day, that will be eclipsed by even greater mysteries and adventures, drawing you further upward and further inward.
+One day that will be eclipsed by even greater mysteries and adventures, drawing you further upward and further inward.

 ‘You’ve already teleported to most of the peaks in our neighbourhood –something that would have been unthinkable to you before, and soon you will transport towards even higher heights.’

 ‘Higher heights; what are you referring to?’
 I asked.